-I’m also geeking out on Paleo Sweet Potato Casserole.
-And as a general rule, I like sweet potatoes about as much as I like pumpkin.
-Enjoyable in the right recipes, like Paleo Pumpkin Pie Smoothie or Maple Bacon Sweet Potatoes.
-But not foods I would normally go nuts over.
+I don’t normally go nuts over sweet potatoes, but I love them here (I also love them in Maple Bacon Sweet Potatoes).
 So when I decided to embark on a paleo Thanksgiving side dish recipe, I knew it had to be one everyone could enjoy.
 Paleo Sweet Potato Casserole is that recipe.

 K-Hubs says it tastes like a cross between pumpkin pie and pecan pie.
 I don’t like pumpkin pie or pecan pie (Toodle and I are the “discerning” members of the family).
 But, I do like this recipe.
-I heart it in a big way.
-The roasted maple cinnamon pecan topping is reminiscent of the aroma of roasted nuts sold at the craft bazaars Mom, The Gram, and I used to frequent every fall.
+In fact, I heart it in a big way.
+The roasted maple cinnamon pecan topping is reminiscent of the aroma of roasted nuts sold at the craft bazaars Mom, The Gram, and I used to frequent every fall when I was a child.
 Some people patron a favorite bar or two.
 The three of us patroned our favorite craft shows.
-Nothing says need-based purchase like a 1980s mauve and country blue floral arrangement, fuchsia and teal if you happen to shop about a decade later.
-One season in particular, Mom went overboard with her craft show purchases.
-Can you ever even have too many Christmas decorations?
+Nothing says need-based purchase like a 1980s mauve and country blue floral arrangement (or fuchsia and teal if you happen to shop about a decade later).

 - If the roasted pecan mixture comes out a little clumpy, stir it with a fork prior to pouring it on the filling so as to break up the almond flour clumps.
 Alternatively, if you have a few leftover pecans, then you can throw them into the mix as that often does the trick.